WwZzz/easyFL/algorithm/README.md

         new_c = self.cg + 1.0 * len(dcs) / self.num_clients * dc
         return new_model, new_c
 ```
-**Finally, modify the main function of the server and the clients**
+**Finally, modify the main function of the server and the clients.**
 In each communication round, the action of the server and clients are respectively decided by `Server.iterate()` and `Client.reply()`.
 Since a few changes are take in the three important stages during communication, the two main functions should also be changed for alignment.
 ```python
     def Server.iterate(self, t):